cselab/aphros/deploy/README.md

-# Deploy
+# Setup environment

 Requires having `$HOME/bin` in `PATH`.
 Prepare the environment and install dependencies:

-*   install all packages except for hypre and eigen
+*   install all packages except for hypre

      ```
      P=prefix ./all